 Obl.
 Command name Explanation

 mbdy 1.
 Main_body name that is declared to be the base of all

 bodies (normally the tower or foundation)

 (old command name body

 still usable)

 inipos Initial position in global coordinates.

 1. x-pos [m]

 2. y-pos [m]

 3. z-pos [m]

 mbdy_eulerang Command that can be repeated as many times as needed.

 All following rotation are given as a sequence of euler

 angle rotations.
 All angle can be filled in (rotation order

 x,y,z), but it is recommended only to give a value different

 from zero on one of the angles and reuse the command if

 several rotations are needed.

 1. θ_x [deg]

 2. θ_y [deg]

 (old command name 3. θ_z [deg]

 body_eulerang still usable)

 mbdy_eulerpar The rotation is given as euler parameters (quaternions)

 directly (global coo).

 1. r_0

 2. r_1

 3. r_2

 (old command name 4. r_3

 body_eulerpar still usable)

 mbdy_axisangle Command that can be repeated as many times as needed.

 A version of the euler parameters where the input is a

 rotation vector and the rotation angle of this vector.

 1. x-value

 2. y-value

 3. z-value

 (old command name 4. angle [deg]

-body_axisangle still usable) Initial notation valuation of main hade and all address of
+body_axisangle still usable) Initial measurements in the state of the sta

 mbdy_ini_rotvec_d1 Initial rotation velocity of main body and all subsequent

 attached bodies.
 A rotation vector is set up and the size

 of vector (the rotational speed) is given.
 The coordinate

 system used is main_body coo.
 1. x-value

+2. y-value

-2. y-value 3. z-value
+3. z-value

-of these commands must be pre 4.
-Vector size (rotational speed [rad/s])
+4. Vector size (rotational speed [rad/s])